dgrtwo/dgrtwo.github.com/_R/2015-06-08-stupid-questions.Rmd

 ---
 layout: post
-title: "Yes, There is Such a Thing as a Stupid Question"
+title: "Yes, There is Such a Thing as a Bad Question"
-description: "There are stupid questions, but they're not what you're thinking of."
+description: "There are bad questions, but they're not what you're thinking of."
 date: 2015-06-08 3:00:00 -0400
 category: programming
 tags: [programming]